 Another study in this area is a prospective, multicenter, open-label, observational, non-interventional, ThermaALG BRA/11/2014 study.
 The aim of the study is to evaluate the diagnostic efficacy of the new versions of the interpretation algorithm for thermographic images obtained by liquid crystal contact thermography, and to compare them with the previous version.
 It will be evaluated in two possible applications; namely, as preliminary screening and as a supplementary examination to verify incorrect ultrasonography images of breasts.
 Its results will be presented this year.

 Liquid crystal contact thermography techniques are increasingly often used as a tool supporting traditional diagnostics.
 Although they are not perfect yet, the method seems to be promising and work on its improvement offers hope for an efficient tool for breast cancer detection in women in the future.

-11 Dulna K, Rabczanko D PhD, Badanie obserwacyjne porównujące skuteczność urządzenia tester BRASTERTM w diagnostyce i różnicowaniu patologii piersi u kobiet względem standardowych metod diagnostycznych [Observational study comparing the efficiency of the BRASTERTM device in diagnostics and differentiation of breast pathologies in women in comparison with standard diagnostic methods].
+11. Dulna K, Rabczanko D PhD, Badanie obserwacyjne porównujące skuteczność urządzenia tester BRASTER w diagnostyce i różnicowaniu patologii piersi u kobiet względem standardowych metod diagnostycznych [Observational study comparing the efficiency of the BRASTER device in diagnostics and differentiation of breast pathologies in women in comparison with standard diagnostic methods].
 Final Report of BRA/03/2013 Study, Version 1.0 of 6 February 2014.